Flux Quantization on 11-dimensional Superspace: Super Cartan Geometry

 \end{definition}

-The following Lem. \ref{TrivializationOfClosedFormOnCylinder} is an elementary fact (a version of the Poincar{\'e} Lemma) but we make it fully explicit since it plays such a crucial role in Prop. \ref{CoboundariesOfClosedLS4ValuedForms}, where it governs the existence of (deformations of) potentials for the supergravity C-field (cf. also discussion in the context of 11d supergravity on manifolds with boundary \cite{Sati12}): \begin{lemma}[\bf Trivialization of closed forms on a cylinder] $\,$
+The following Lem. \ref{TrivializationOfClosedFormOnCylinder} is an elementary fact (a version of the Poincar{\'e} Lemma) but we make it fully explicit since it plays such a crucial role in Prop. \ref{CoboundariesOfClosedLS4ValuedForms}, where it governs the existence of (deformations of) potentials for the supergravity C-field (cf. also discussion in the context of 11d supergravity on manifolds with boundary \cite{Sati12}):